RikasMhd/DSA-Java-/README.md

 Introduction to Object-Oriented Programming: Classes and objects, fields and methods, arguments and parameters, constructors, class and instance data values

-1. Create a class named 'Employee' with setters and getters.
-By creating two objects of class 'Employee', assign and print the employee ID, name, and salary of two employees with names "John" and "Alice" respectively.

 2. Write a program to create a 'Rectangle' class without any parameter in its constructor and calculate the perimeter and area of a rectangle with length 6 units and width 4 units.